jonathanabennett/megastrike/README.md

 # megastrike

-A Clojure library designed to ... well, that part is up to you.
+A Clojure App to play Alphastrike on the computer.

 ## Usage